Surveillance cameras and privacy at work

 Does covert surveillance at work breach the European Court of Human Rights Article 8 right to privacy?

-Yes, held the European Court of Human Rights in Antovic and Mirkovic v Montenegro.
+Yes, held the European Court of Human Rights (ECtHR) in Lopez Ribalda & Ors v Spain.

-With thanks to Daniel Barnett’s employment law bulletin for providing this update.
+With thanks to Daniel Barnett’s employment law bulletin for providing a summary of this case.